- be_ixf; php_sdk; php_sdk_1.4.18

 MA, Health Promotion and Program Management, Central Michigan University; BS, Secondary Education; Health Education & Human Development, Central Michigan University

-Matt has worked in higher education for close to 20 years in both faculty and staff roles.
-In addition to teaching at SOU, he was the campus Health Promotion Specialist from 2011-2018 and facilitated a number of campus programs related to student wellness.
+Matt has worked in higher education for over 20 years in both faculty and staff roles.
+In addition to teaching at SOU, he served as the campus Health Promotion Specialist from 2011-2018 and facilitated a variety of campus programs related to student wellness.

-He has presented at several conferences, high schools, and colleges on issues such as substance use and college life, leadership, technology and teens, stress, sleep, and prescription drugs.
+He has presented at several conferences, high schools, and colleges on issues such as substance use and college life, leadership, technology and teens, stress, sleep, and healthy relationships.

-Matt enjoys spending time with his family, engaging conversations, growing food, cutting firewood, and hiking
+Matt enjoys spending time with his family, engaging in meaningful conversations, growing food, cutting firewood, and hiking.

 Office: Lithia Motors Pavilion L003